 The low crime rate makes Canada a very safe place to live.
 Canada has a population of just over 38 million, and in 2020, there were 743 murders.
 Of course, it would be better to have none, but if we compare that to California, for example, we can put the number in perspective.
 The population of California, just over 39 million, is similar to that of Canada.
 In 2021, there were 2,368 homicides in California.

-There are over 7 million people living in Canada today who were born elsewhere.
+Over 7 million people are living in Canada today who were born elsewhere.
 That is almost a fifth of the population.
-Many new residents arrive from other English-speaking countries such as the United Kingdom, the US of A and Australia.
+Many new residents arrive from other English-speaking countries such as the United Kingdom, the USA, and Australia.
 But people also arrive from other countries in Europe, Asia and Africa.

 Winters in Canada can be challenging, especially if you are in the far north of Canada.
 However, in other parts, the winter temperatures are a lot milder and you can enjoy an abundance of snow and winter activities like skiing and ice skating.